asunbird/hello-world/README.md

 # hello-world
-This repository is for practising GitHub Flow
+Hello, I'm new to coding.
+This is my student branch.